Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 Yes, veterans can file a VA claim for conditions caused by exposure to Aqueous Film-Forming Foam (AFFF).
 The VA recognizes the potential health risks associated with AFFF exposure and provides a platform for affected veterans to seek compensation for related health issues.

-What kind of health issues can result from AFFF exposure?
+What health issues are linked to AFFF or PFAS exposure?

 How does the VA disability process work for AFFF VA Claims?